Nexusnui/Convert-To-LDraw/MANUALINSTALL.md

 Install libxcb-cursor0 with:
 `sudo apt install libxcb-cursor0`

-Known issues with Mac OS:
-- Terminal window in the background, since pipx uses it to run a virtual environment
-- Closing the preview closes the window.
-This is either a problem with the required version of pyglet or a conflict with pytq.
-At this point there is no solution.
-This may get fixed if a better preview method becomes available.

 Creating a Shortcut(Windows)
 1. Open the folder you want to create the shortcut in.
 2. Click on "new" and "shortcut"